Joyce Brothers: Sports Showcase (1956)

 After the success of the quiz show, Brothers co-hosted the Sports Showcase with journalist Max Kase.
 This role made her one of the early female sports commentators.

 Local afternoon show on NBC's WRCA-TV

 Brothers's wish to use her platform to practice psychology was provided through reading letters from people who submitted them to the radio.
 This opportunity was provided on a four-week basis on NBC's WRCA-TV (now WNBC) in New York City.

 Appearances on talk shows

-Brothers appeared on The Tonight Show Starring Johnny Carson as a means for the public to get to know her more than just through the advice columns.
-With more than 90 appearances on the show, she provided detailed psychological updates on the accounts of the current social climate of that time.
+Brothers appeared on The Tonight Show Starring Johnny Carson as a means for the public to get to know her more than just through her advice columns.
+With more than 90 appearances on the show, she provided detailed psychological updates on the current social climate of that time.
 She also appeared on daytime television programs like Good Morning America, Today, Entertainment Tonight, and CNN as well as late-night television shows with Merv Griffin, Mike Douglas, and Conan O’Brien as well as The Steve Allen Show, Body Language, and The Dick Cavett Show.